-With Project Based Learning and Genus Hour the new additions to the classroom routine, it’s not surprising that using lapbooks and interactive notebooks continue to be highly effective teaching tools.
-I am not sure when I actually started using interactive notebooks and lapbooks with my students (probably five years ago), but I continue to love using them today.
+With Project Based Learning and Genius Hour the newest additions to the classroom routine, it’s not surprising that using lapbooks and interactive notebooks continue to be highly effective teaching tools.
+I am not sure when I actually started using interactive notebooks and lapbooks with my students (probably five years ago).
+However, I continue to love using them today.

 Whether you are a teacher who loves hands on projects or not, I hope you’ll bring the idea into your classroom from time to time.
 If time is short, then at least include parts of them into your interactive notebooks.
-Your students will really enjoy them, and when learning is fun, children remember it long after the project is complete.
+Your students will really enjoy them.
+Don’t forget that when learning is fun, children remember it long after the project is complete.
 Plus, the content is attached to something really really fun.